 Balancing Utility With Overuse

-- Don’t tag normal industry content unless it clearly requires caution.
+- Don’t tag standard industry content unless it clearly needs it.

-- Review borderline cases as a team to maintain consistency.
+- Review edge cases as a team so there’s consistency.

-The goal is simple: NSFW warnings should stand out when they matter, not blend into everyday content.
+The goal is clarity, not caution overload.
+The NSFW tag should stand out, not blend into your everyday content strategy.

 Platform-Specific Considerations (Social, Blogs, Forums)